-NOTE: All candidates seeking licensure must submit a separate application to the Teacher Education Program during either their first semester at Greensboro College or by the completion of nine semester hours of coursework.
-Students must be admitted to the Teacher Education Program by the end of their second semester of the initial license program.
-Applications for admission to the Teacher Education Program are available from the Office of Teacher Education, Proctor Hall East, Room 108.
+\NOTE: Candidates seeking licensure who are not employed as lead teachers must submit a separate application to the Educator Preparation Program during either their first semester at Greensboro College or by the completion of nine credit hours of coursework.
+Students must be admitted to the Educator Preparation Program by the end of their second semester of the initial license program.
+Candidates who are employed as lead teachers will be admitted to the Greensboro College Educator Preparation Program (EPP) upon admission to Greensboro College.
+Applications for admission to the Educator Preparation Program are available from the Educator Preparation Program, Proctor Hall East, Room 108.